 Provision for Loan Losses.
-During the nine months ended March 31, 2012, the provision for loan losses was \$13.6 million, compared to \$17.6 million for the nine months ended March 31, 2012 remained significantly elevated in relation to historical loss rates prior to the economic downturn.
+During the nine months ended March 31, 2012, the provision for loan losses was \$13.6 million, compared to \$17.6 million for the nine months ended March 31, 2011.
+The provision for loan losses in the nine months ended March 31, 2012 remained significantly elevated in relation to historical loss rates prior to the economic downturn.
 Our provision for loan losses continues to reflect high levels of delinquencies, non-performing loans and net charge-offs, particularly for speculative commercial construction loans for construction of one- to four-family homes and for acquisition and development of land for residential properties.
 We recorded net charge-offs of \$27.6 million for the nine months ended March 31, 2012, compared to \$24.5 million for the same period in the prior fiscal year.
 In accordance with regulatory guidance, during the nine months ended March 31, 2012, we charged-off an additional \$16.7 million related to impaired loans for which we previously had recorded specific reserves.
 As a result, specific reserves included in the allowance for loan losses decreased \$15.5 million from \$18.2 million at June 30, 2011 to \$2.7 million at March 31, 2012.
 Despite the increase in charge-offs, the allowance as a percentage of total loans increased to 2.87% at March 31, 2012, compared to 2.60% at March 31, 2011.